Event System

 if name == 'data-status' and value == 'loaded':

-element = await page.find_element(By.CSS_SELECTOR, f"[data-id='{node_id}']")
+element = await tab.find(css_selector=f"[data-id='{node_id}']")

 await element.click()

-await page.on(DOMEvents.ATTRIBUTE_MODIFIED, partial(track_attribute_change, page))
+await tab.on(DomEvent.ATTRIBUTE_MODIFIED, partial(track_attribute_change, tab))

-Browser-Level vs. Page-Level Events
+Browser-Level vs. Tab-Level Events

 graph TD